SamirKhansa/azure-ai-chatbot/README.md

 - Retrieving information from documents using RAG (Retrieval-Augmented Generation).
 - Processing and extracting content from PDFs, text files, and images using Azure Document Intelligence.
 - Performing vector similarity search with Azure AI Search to retrieve the most relevant chunks.
-- Accepting voice input via the browser microphone, processed through Azure Speech-to-Text.
+- Accepting **voice input via the browser microphone**, processed through Azure Speech-to-Text.
-- Returning audio from the AI message, processed through Azure Text-to-Speech.
+- Returning **audio from AI messages**, processed through Azure Text-to-Speech.
+- Supporting **real-time speech-to-speech conversations** using GPT Realtime API (low-latency streaming audio in and out).
 - Operating with a specific role or prompt to guide responses.
 - Allowing users to **sign up** and **login**, storing credentials in Cosmos DB.
 - Supporting **Clear Chat** to reset conversation history per session.